 If you find yourself always seeking to make small tweaks to your photography website, please sit down, this is an intervention.
-Always a good time for a quick reality check.

 Learning some SEO tactics or changing your site’s background color are not the keys to building a better photography business.
-Posting your images on Facebook will also not magically get you to photography stardom.
+Posting your images on Instagram will also not magically get you to photography stardom.

 Focus on the quality of your images.
 Learn to create epic content.